AdvancedServicesEngineeringFudan2018/MTB/DataConcern.md

 ## Quality of Service
 * The Wi-Fi data have a high accuracy, as well as the GPS data of teaching buildings.
+* Q: if we lose some data (like the situation in the real world), how should we deal with the time series data?

 ## Context
 The URL for data source : http://www.cma.gov.cn/, https://can.fudan.edu.cn/data/fudanwifi09.